To return from any entry to the top of this page, click any date on the left

 So let no one tell you that all Bexley’s Conservative Councillors have been up to no good, but some undoubtedly have been.
 Why else would they be so keen to shut me up?

 The most recent Councillor to try to shut me up is Maxine Fothergill who had her solicitor send me a threatening letter last Thursday evening.
-That was pretty silly when I had already shut up about her and I do not take kindly to people intent on getting me into trouble with the law.
-Today’s blogs are the result.
+That was pretty silly when I had already shut up about her and I do not welcome people intent on getting me into trouble with the law.

 Bexley UKIP suggested that Maxine Fothergill was corrupt which based on the evidence they had seen was probably a step too far.
-So here is some more grist to their mill.
+But what do you think?

 Not absolute proof of anything of course, but the following is a page of text correspondence between two AMAX employees.